-There are many types of non-Hodgkin lymphoma (NHL).
+There are many types of non-Hodgkin lymphoma (sometimes called non-Hodgkin's lymphoma).
 Your doctor needs to know which type you have so that they can give you the best treatment.

 Lymphomas develop from abnormal lymphocytes.
+Lymphocytes are white blood cells.
 There are two main types of lymphocyte: B-cell lymphocytes and T-cell lymphocytes.

 If a lymphoma developed from abnormal B-cell lymphocytes, it is called a B-cell lymphoma.
 If it developed from abnormal T-cell lymphocytes, it is called a T-cell lymphoma.

 B-cell lymphomas are more common than T-cell lymphomas.
-About 9 out of 10 people diagnosed with NHL (90%) have a B-cell lymphoma.
+About 9 out of 10 people diagnosed with non-Hodgkin lymphoma (90%) have a B-cell lymphoma.

 The most common types of B-cell lymphoma are: